stinger0962/LeetCode/smallest_rectangle_enclosed_black_pixel.md

 To be concise, there are two notable maneuvers.

-1. We search for index of boundary 1 in the left part, and index of boundary 0 in the right part in the **same function**.
-Difference of these indexes is the width of the target rectangle.
+1. Beginning index inclusive and ending index exclusive is adopted in the algorithm. (e.g.) We search for index of boundary 1 in the left part, and index of boundary 0 in the right part in the **same function**.

 2. To implement this asymmetric function beautifully, we will use some **uncommon combination of logical operators**.